CVE-2016-9916

 01 // Technical Summary

-QEMU, a widely used virtualization platform, is vulnerable to a memory leak that can be triggered by a guest OS.
-This vulnerability allows a malicious guest to exhaust the host's memory, potentially leading to a denial-of-service (DoS) condition and a possible QEMU process crash, severely impacting system availability.
+QEMU, a widely used virtualization platform, is vulnerable to a memory leak that can be triggered by a guest OS user.
+This vulnerability, residing in the 9p-proxy component, allows an attacker to exhaust the host's memory, potentially leading to a denial-of-service condition and/or a QEMU process crash, severely impacting virtual machine availability.

 02 // Vulnerability Mechanism